The Best 25 Coffee Grinders of 2022

 My Observations

-It’s possible, nevertheless the grinders that have such ability are usually a heck of a lot more expensive than these sub £100 grinders.
+It’s possible, but the grinders that have such ability are usually a heck of a lot more expensive than these sub £100 grinders.
 What I’d say is if you’re wanting to grind for espresso, get a dosing cup that fits your portafilter, put this on top of something that will fit on the scales, to raise the dosing cup up so it’s closer to the grinds chute, tare the scales and then load your portafilter this way.

 Check Price – Gaggia Direct.
 Use discount code COFBLMD15 to get it cheaper!